-Head of Department: Wind, Percussion, Voice & Drama Studies
+Head of Department: Jazz, Pop, Trad, Voice & Theatre Studies

 John O’Connor is a conductor, musical director, and woodwind player.
 The Head of Jazz, Pop, Trad, Voice & Theatre Studies since its creation in 2018 he was previously the Head of Wind, Percussion, Voice & Drama Studies at CIT Cork School of Music, where, in addition to the subjects listed in the title, he oversees the jazz programme and burgeoning Traditional Irish music provision, also the BA degree programmes in Popular Music and Theatre & Drama Studies, and the new BA in Musical Theatre.